-The roadmap has an estimated budget requirement of £110m (present value, PV, of £74m) over 25 years.
-Adjustments to account for optimism bias in cost and timing have been calculated using methods detailed in Environment Agency (2022, Section 4.2), giving upper estimates of £165m (PV £111) costs and a 37.5-year programme.
-The best estimate average annual funding requirement is £4.4m, with a peak in 2032 in the range £9.9m to £14.9m (after optimism bias adjustment), and will need to be met by, and coordinated across, multiple funding bodies.
-Already, the Environment Agency in England has preliminarily allocated £6.9 million of funding over six years, from April 2021, to begin implementing the roadmap.
+The roadmap has an estimated budget requirement of £110 m (present value, PV, of £74 m) over 25 years.
+Adjustments to account for optimism bias in cost and timing have been calculated using methods detailed in Environment Agency (2022,

+Section 4.2), giving upper estimates of £165 m (PV £111) costs and a 37.5-year programme.
+The best estimate average annual funding requirement is £4.4 m, with a peak in 2032 in the range £9.9 to £14.9 m (after optimism bias adjustment), and will need to be met by, and coordinated across, multiple funding bodies.
+Already, the Environment Agency in England has preliminarily allocated £6.9 million of funding over 6 years, from April 2021, to begin implementing the roadmap.
 Additional funding for science, and its translation into practice and policy, will be required to deliver the roadmap in full.

 It is very difficult to construct a full economic appraisal of the roadmap a priori because the benefits of investments in flood hydrology are varied, and are embedded deeply within many facets of flood risk management, and across related aspects of environmental and socioeconomic planning.
-It is likewise difficult to evaluate the benefits of flood management holistically (Defra, 2008).
+It is likewise difficult to evaluate the benefits of flood management holistically (Defra 2008).
 Instead, the roadmap includes a mapping between its outcomes and the ultimate flood management benefits for people and communities.
-The roadmap will contribute directly (as outlined in Figure 8) to 11 of the which are prerequisites for the strategy's desired outcome, "a nation ready for, and resilient to, flooding".
+The roadmap will contribute directly (as outlined in Figure 8) to 11 of the 13 flood risk management outputs in the FCRM strategy for England (Environment Agency 2020), which are prerequisites for the strategy's desired outcome, 'a nation ready for, and resilient to, flooding'.
 Further details of outcomes and benefits can be found in the roadmap, which includes comprehensive mapping between the roadmap's flood hydrology actions and the higher-level flood management outputs that are shown in Figure 8.